Andy-J-marshall/littlemoor-website/README.md

 ## Deploy to Github Pages

+You should use the pipeline to deploy to production.
+When you merge your PR to main the pipeline will automatically deploy.

-To deploy your changes to the live website, run the following on the command line:
+However, if you need to deploy from your local machine, you can run the following on the command line:

 -   `npm i`
 -   `npm run build-deploy`